 \begin{theorem} Let $Y$ be the minimal resolution of $X/G$, then

 where $k=|G|$, $\Delta (\tau ) = \eta (\tau )^{24}$, and we have suppressed the trivial group from the notation in the series $Z^{\bir}_{Y}(q^{k})$. \end{theorem}

-A famous theorem of Huybrechts \cite[Thm~4.6]{Huybrechts} asserts that birational compact hyperkahler manifolds are deformation equivalent.
-Moreover, combining Huybrechts' theorem with \cite[Prop~3.21]{Nicaise-Shinder} it follows that birational compact hyperkahler manifolds are equal in $K_{0}(\operatorname{Var}_{\CC})$, the Grothendieck group of varieties.
+A famous theorem of Huybrechts \cite[Theorem~4.6]{Huybrechts} asserts that birational projective hyperkahler manifolds are deformation equivalent.
+Moreover, combining Huybrechts' theorem with \cite[Proposition~3.21]{Nicaise-Shinder} it follows that birational projective hyperkahler manifolds are equal in $K_{0}(\operatorname{Var}_{\CC})$, the Grothendieck group of varieties.

-Thus we may specialize the series $Z^{\bir}_{X,G}(q)$ to Elliptic genus, motivic class, and $\chi_{y}$ genus since these are all well defined on birational equivalence classes of compact hyperkahler manifolds.
+Thus we may specialize the series $Z^{\bir}_{X,G}(q)$ to Elliptic genus, motivic class, and $\chi_{y}$ genus since these are all well defined on birational equivalence classes of projective hyperkahler manifolds.
 These specializations are all well known for the series $Z^{\bir}_{Y}$ and hence we easily get the following corollaries.

 \begin{corollary} Let $Q=\exp\left(2\pi i\sigma \right)$, $q=\exp\left(2\pi i \tau \right)$, $y=\exp\left(2\pi i z \right)$, and let

 where $\Ellqy (-)$ is elliptic genus.
 Then